adrianjoshua-strutt/unity-script-builder/README.md

 The executables are are found in the folder `/Assets/ScriptBuilder/Executable/` Events can be added in `/Assets/ScriptBuilder/Events/`

+Note: This is only a proof and concept for educational purposes.
+Most of the Unity Events are not covered, and would need to be added manually.

 # Key Takeaways
 ### Use the Unity `PropertyDrawer` Class
 Using this class allows for custom editor extensions.